How does paracetamol work?

 Scientists are still learning exactly how paracetamol works.
 Paracetamol is thought to reduce the intensity of pain signals to the brain and reduce fever.
 Unlike non-steroidal anti-inflammatory drugs (NSAIDs), paracetamol has minimal effect in relieving inflammation.
 This is an important consideration as some types of body pain (like osteoarthritis pain) are caused by inflammation.

-Paracetamol is generally well tolerated when taken as directed, but like all pain relievers should not be taken for more than a few days without medical advice.
+Paracetamol is generally well tolerated when taken as directed, but like all over-the-counter pain relievers, should not be taken for more than a few days without medical advice.

 What is paracetamol used for?

-Paracetamol purchased over-the-counter without a prescription is commonly used to provide temporary relief of pain and discomfort associated with:
+Paracetamol purchased over-the-counter without a prescription is commonly used to provide temporary relief of different types of pain, including:

 History of paracetamol